adsforce/docs/docs/en/sdk-integrations/quick-start/Unity/README.md

 ```

 ## Tracking Deep Linking
-If you want to know the deeplink information , you can call the following code to get the user's deeplink information after initialization.
+If you want to know the `deeplink` information , you can call the following code to get the user's `deeplink` information after initialization.
 ```
 Action<AdsforceDeepLinkBean> callback = new Action<AdsforceDeepLinkBean> (deeplinkCallback);
 AdsforceApi.getDeepLink (callback);
 ```

 ## Set AndroidId (Only for Android)
-In order to ensure the accuracy of the data , Please ensure that the privacy of the user will not be revealed and call the following method to pass the AndroidId to us.
+In order to ensure the accuracy of the data , Please ensure that the users' privacy is not revealed and call the following method to pass the `AndroidId` to us.
 ```
 AdsforceApi.setAndroidId(string AndroidId);